JonathanWilbur/list-of-asn1-modules/README.md

 1. Download the XLSX file on any Unix-like machine.
 2. Using the Unix `strings` utility, read any URLs from the file using this command: `strings ITU-T_Report | grep -oh 'http://www.itu.int/ITU-T/[^"]*' > asn1-modules.txt`
+3. Run `download-all.sh` to put grab the raw HTML from the ASN.1 modules database.